Trump says he plans to ‘take care’ of people with expiring unemployment benefits

 Both the Democratic and Republican plans include another round of direct payments of $1,200 to most Americans.
 Democrats would add nearly $1 trillion in aid to states and cities whose budgets have been hit hard by the response to the pandemic.

-House Majority Leader Steny Hoyer criticized the GOP’s coronavirus relief proposal as “inadequate” Tuesday, but hinted there could be room for compromise on how Congress handles the boosted unemployment benefits.
+House Majority Leader Steny H. Hoyer criticized the GOP’s coronavirus relief proposal as “inadequate” Tuesday, but hinted there could be room for compromise on how Congress handles the boosted unemployment benefits.

-“It’s not $600 or bust,” he said on CNN.
+“It’s not $600 or bust,” the Maryland Democrat said on CNN.
 “We don’t have red lines, we have values and we’re going into these negotiations with values.
 To say $600 or nothing, no, that’s not where we are.
 But we’re also not prepared to let down the American people.”

 Sign up for Daily Newsletters